mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 ---

 ## [Optimal Power Flow Solution](@id DCOptimalPowerFlowSolutionManual)
 To establish the DC optimal power flow problem, you can utilize the [`dcOptimalPowerFlow`](@ref dcOptimalPowerFlow) function.
 After setting up the problem, you can use the [`solve!`](@ref solve!(::PowerSystem, ::DCOptimalPowerFlow)) function to compute the optimal values for the active power outputs of the generators and the bus voltage angles.
+Also, to turn off the solver output within the REPL, we use the [`set_silent`](https://jump.dev/JuMP.jl/stable/api/JuMP/#JuMP.set_silent) function before calling [`solve!`](@ref solve!(::PowerSystem, ::DCOptimalPowerFlow)) function.
 Here is an example:
 ```@example DCOptimalPowerFlow
+JuMP.set_silent(analysis.jump)

 solve!(system, analysis)
 nothing # hide
 ```